mohan-chinnappan-n/cli-dx/aws.md

 ```

 <a name="loadea"></a>
-# Load the downloaded bucket into Einstein Analytics (EA) Dataset
+# Load the downloaded bucket file into Einstein Analytics (EA) Dataset

 ## Usage
 ```